lpenguin/harlowe/README.md

  * Now, if `(number:)` fails to convert, it prints an error instead of returning NaN.
  * Now, the error message for incorrect array properties is a bit clearer.
  * Fixed a bug where objects such as `(print:)` commands could be `+`'d (e.g. `(set: $x to (print: "A") + (print: "B"))`), with unfavourable results.
- * Fixed a bug where the "Story stylesheet" element was attached between `<head>` and `<body>`.
-This should have had no obvious effects in any browser, but was untidy anyway.
  * `(substring:)` and `(subarray:)` now properly treat negative indices: you can use them in both positions, and in any order.
 Also, they now display an error if 0 or NaN is given as an index.
  * Fixed a bug where the `2ndlast`, `3rdlast` etc. sequence properties didn't work at all.
  * Fixed a bug where datamaps would not be considered equal by `is`, `is in` or `contains` if they had the same key/value pairs but in a different order.
 From now on, datamaps should be considered unordered.